 Hybrid cloud is becoming more and more popular with organizations looking to take advantage the benefits offered by both, public cloud and private cloud platforms.

 Companies deploying a fully integrated hybrid approach can maximize their efficiencies by employing public cloud services for all non-sensitive operations, while relying on a private cloud where they require greater security.

-StrataCore can help to bring clarity to this marketplace and vet the best cloud-based solution for your specific business needs.
+StrataCore can help to bring clarity to this marketplace and vet the best cloud-based solution for your specific business and infrastructure needs.

 Hybrid cloud models can be implemented in a number of ways, including:

 • Separate cloud providers team up to provide both private and public services as an integrated service

 • Individual cloud providers offer a complete hybrid package